Ted Geier

 Bio

-Dr. Geier is an interdisciplinary cultural studies scholar with specialties in animals and environment, literature, film, and theory.
+Dr. Geier is an interdisciplinary cultural studies scholar with specialties in animals and environment, literature, film, ‘work culture’, and critical theory.
 He completed his PhD. in Comparative Literature & Critical Theory at UC Davis and was then a Mellon Postdoctoral Fellow in the Rice University 2015-16 Rice Seminars, “After Biopolitics,” with Cary Wolfe and Timothy Morton.
-In 2020-21, he was Managing Editor of Interdisciplinary Studies in Literature and Environment (Oxford UP) prior to beginning his role as Research Editor & Coordinator for the Harvard Law School Animal Law & Policy Program Animal Markets and Zoonotic Disease research initiative.

-While still a graduate student at Davis, he founded an interdisciplinary animal studies research initiative (2013-20) across multiple colleges including Veterinary Medicine, Animal Science, and Humanities, which hosted conference and research events on animal welfare and cultural studies.
-More recently, he teaches animal studies and social justice themes, and other subjects, in Philosophy, American Studies, Humanities, film, and literary studies at UC Davis, The California State University system, and the School of the Art Institute of Chicago.
+While still a graduate student at Davis, he founded an interdisciplinary animal studies research group across multiple colleges including Veterinary Medicine, Animal Science, and Humanities, which hosted conference and research events on animal welfare and cultural studies.
+The most recent events have focused on race and labor, featuring guests such as Claire Jean Kim, Bénédicte Boisseron, Zakiyyah Iman Jackson, Kendra Coulter, and Drew Robert Winter.